Where does Port come from?

 However, here are few more styles that you may not be as familiar with;

-- Crusted Port (so-called because of the deposit that the wine throws in bottle, crusted Ports are a blend of wines from two or three harvests aged in large oak vats for up two years and bottled, like a vintage Port, without any fining or filtration)
+- Crusted (so-called because of the deposit that the wine throws in bottle, crusted Ports are a blend of wines from two or three harvests aged in large oak vats for up two years and bottled, like a vintage Port, without any fining or filtration)

 - Colheita (meaning ‘harvest’ in Portuguese, Colheita is a wine from a single year, aged in wood for a minimum of seven years before bottling, by which time the wine begins to take on the characteristics of a tawny.
 Most Colheitas are aged for much longer and, with careful management, may be bottled after 50 or 100 years!)

-- Vintage Port – You may have been fortunate enough to have tasted a ‘Vintage’ Port.
+- Vintage – You may have been fortunate enough to have tasted a ‘Vintage’ Port.
 These are the sought-after fine wines that will age for generations and are often gifted at christenings or special anniversaries.

-The decision to declare a ‘Vintage’ or not lies with each Port House every year – if they feel the wines which were produced in a given harvest year possess the characteristics they look for in their Vintage Port.
+The decision to declare a ‘Vintage’ or not lies with each House every year – if they feel the wines which were produced in a given harvest year possess the characteristics they look for in their Vintage Style.
 It also must be produced, aged and bottled according to the regulations that define Vintage Port, and the decision must finally be ratified by the IVDP (the regulating body for the Port trade).

 All these styles are made from grapes such as Touriga Franca; Touriga Nacional; Tinta Barroca;Tinta Roriz and Tinto Cão.

 So back to 2019 – why Port for Christmas?
 Well, it’s just been one of those things that have evolved over time (much like Port itself!).
-It’s become a tradition, but there’s so much to love about Port all year round that we’re passionate about educating our course attendees on the versatility of this wonderful wine!
-Oporto itself is now one of the most popular tourist stops in Europe (it is a UNESCO world heritage site), and the love for Port worldwide is clear across the generations – we welcome a surprising span of age ranges on our Port Masterclass!
+It’s become a tradition, but there’s so much to love about this wine all year round that we’re passionate about educating our course attendees on the versatility of this wonderful wine!
+Oporto itself is now one of the most popular tourist stops in Europe (it is a UNESCO world heritage site), and the love for Port worldwide is clear across the generations – we welcome a surprising span of age ranges on our Port Masterclasses!
 Many people also like to visit the Port houses when visiting Oporto – there’s an excellent guide to them HERE.

 After all, it was our own love and passion for all things Port that led us to set up our very popular Port Masterclass – so we could demonstrate Port is as valid today as it was all those years ago.
 We’re also one of the only wine schools to hold a regular Port Masterclass!
-You will learn how to taste Port, identify classic styles, assess quality and find out the best time to drink it.
-You’ll also be given food and Port matching tips from cheeses, jamon, puddings and chocolate!
+You will learn how to taste and identify classic styles, assess quality and find out the best time to drink it.
+You’ll also be given Food and Port matching tips from cheeses, jamon, puddings and chocolate!